MEET OUR TEAM

 -

-As we plan our programming, we look to individuals who can represent the same values and beliefs as MINTeD.
+As we plan our programming, we seek individuals who share the same core values and beliefs as MINTeD.

 For marginalized communities, it is even more critical that opportunities can be provided in connecting youth to others with similar backgrounds.
-The ability to connect, understand, and empower people based on identity of others can be all the difference that is needed to encourage others.
+The ability to relate, understand, and empower others with the same shared identity can be all the difference that is needed to encourage others.